I used to fantasize about what it would be like to attend Harvard Business School.

 Since my first employer only reimbursed 80% of my tuition, I could though deduct the 20% of tuition I had to pay out of pocket as work-related expenses.

-There are certain criteria that need to be met in order to deduct the expenses as work-related such as my employer not requiring the education for the job.
+There are certain criteria that need to be met in order to deduct the expenses as work-related such as my employer not requiring the education for the job and meeting a certain percentage of overall income.

 Check out the IRS Guide on Tax Benefits for Education for additional detail on the options available to students.